crslancpl/CloudForest/README.md

 >[!WARNING]
 >If you are looking for a good text editor, choose other editors, this project is not done yet.
 It has even less functions than gedit and Notepad.

-This is the source code of the code editor.
+This is the source code of the code editor, using GTK4 C library in C++.
+The source code is now messy.
 <br/><br/>

 ## Depenencies: